kirillsaidov/ollama-mcp-example/README.md

 * **MCP client** - connects to your MCP server and uses those tools.
 * **LLM** - the language model that decides whether a tool is needed.

-Basically, the MCP client is a wrapper for all tools.
+Basically, the MCP client is a wrapper for function calling.
 It connects to MCP servers and pulls their tools into a single list, exposing them to your language model as function calls.

 Here is the schema:
 ```sh